 Emily also has experience working in non-profit and business administration.
 She worked for 1.5 years as an Associate at the boutique fundraising consulting firm Advance NYC, worked as the Development Manager at the groundbreaking opera company Ardea Arts, and worked as a Deputy Program Manager for NYC SBS's Goods & Services Mentorship Program, helping M/WBE small businesses learn to do business with the city.

 Emily graduated Phi Beta Kappa from the University of Chicago, earning an Honors degree in Theater and Performance Studies.
 She also holds a degree in Classical Acting from the London Academy of Music and Dramatic Art.
 She is proud to have completed the two-year program at the William Esper studio studying Meisner technique under master teacher Bill Esper.
-Presently she is in her third year of the MFA program in Dramaturgy at Columbia University, writing her thesis on making theater in suburban communities.
+Recently she graduated from the MFA program in Dramaturgy at Columbia University, where she wrote her thesis on making theater in suburban communities.

-Outside of theater, Emily’s interests include Lindy Hop and collecting vintage clothing, and she blogs about topics relating to feminism in the vintage community.
+Outside of theater, Emily’s interests include Lindy Hop and collecting vintage clothing.
 She also practices Buddhism with the SGI-USA.

-Emily lives in Suffolk County, Long Island with her husband, Bill Dahab, their son, two cats and two dogs.
+Emily lives in Suffolk County, Long Island with her husband, Bill Dahab, their son and daughter, two dogs and two kittens.